ARTICLES

 Floral Diyas: A New Trend With Floating Blooms

-If you've ever wondered how to make the tradition of lighting diyas more enchanting, here's a tip for Diwali: floating floral diyas!
-Instead of the regular clay diyas, consider a bowl of water illuminated by floating candles and surrounded by buoyant flowers like roses, lotuses, or jasmine.
-As the candles shimmer, they cast a glow on the petals, creating a mesmerizing reflection that perfectly encapsulates the festival's spirit.
+If you've ever wondered how to elevate the beauty of lighting diyas, here's a tip for Diwali - try floral diyas!
+Instead of traditional clay diyas, consider a bowl filled with water adorned with floating candles and buoyant flowers like roses, lotuses, or jasmine.
+As the candles shimmer, they cast reflections across the petals, creating an atmosphere that beautifully captures the spirit of Diwali.
+This tradition, now gaining popularity, adds a fresh touch to the festival, blending fire and floral beauty seamlessly.

 Diyas decoration on diwali